microsoft/react-native-windows/docs/GettingStarted.md

 A new Command Prompt window will open with the React packager as well as a React Native Windows app.
 You can now start developing! :tada:

+*Note:* If you want to work on another PC, you have to import the pfx file on the PC by opening `windows/<AppName>/<AppName>_TemporaryKey.pfx` and by entering `password` as the required password.

 ## Additional Resources

 - For more information about how to deploy to Windows simulators/devices, and how to create a bundle for Release, view [RunningOnDeviceWindows](RunningOnDeviceWindows.md)